 These financial statements are prepared on a going concern basis, which assumes that the Company will continue its operations for the next fiscal year.
-The Company has incurred losses since its inception and had an accumulated deficit of \$23,439,730 at December 31, 2016, which has been funded primarily by issuance of shares.
+The Company has incurred losses since its inception and had an accumulated deficit of \$23,511,124 at December 31, 2017, which has been funded primarily by issuance of shares and receipt of mineral property option proceeds.
 The Company's ability to continue its operations and to realize assets at their carrying values is dependent upon obtaining additional financing or maintaining continued support from its shareholders and creditors, and generating profitable operations in the future.
 The Company has been successful in the past in raising funds for operations by issuing shares but there is no assurance that it will be able to continue to do so in the future.
 These factors comprise a material uncertainty which may cast significant doubt about the Company's ability to continue as a going concern.